Ash'arism: Criticism

-The medieval Muslim scholar Ibn Taymiyyah criticised the Ashʿarī theology as (in the words of one historian, Jonathan A. C. Brown) "a Greek solution to Greek problems" that should "never" have concerned Muslims.
-Both Ibn Taymiyyah and Shah Waliullah Dehlawi rejected the lack of literalism in Ashʿarī but later Ibn Taymiyya wrote in his book Majmu' Al-Fatawa that Abu al-Hasan al-Ash'ari turned away from the Mu'tazzili creed and came back to the creed of Ahlus Sunnah which shows the unity in Ahlus Sunnah Wal Jammah."
+The medieval Muslim scholar Ibn Taymiyyah criticised the Ash'ari theology as (in the words of one historian, Jonathan A. C. Brown) "a Greek solution to Greek problems" that should "never" have concerned Muslims.
+Both Ibn Taymiyyah and Shah Waliullah Dehlawi rejected the lack of literalism in Ash'ari but later Ibn Taymiyya wrote in his book Majmu' al-Fatawa that Abu al-Hasan al-Ash'ari turned away from the Mu'tazilite creed and came back to the creed of Ahl al-Sunnah which shows the unity in Ahl al-Sunnah wa al-Jammah."

-In contrast, German orientalist scholar Eduard Sachau says that the Ashʿarī theology and its biggest defender, al-Ghazali, was too literal and responsible for the decline of Islamic science starting in the 10th century.
+In contrast, German orientalist scholar Eduard Sachau says that the Ash'ari theology and its biggest defender, al-Ghazali, was too literal and responsible for the decline of Islamic science starting in the 10th century.
 Sachau stated that the two clerics were the only obstacle to the Muslim world becoming a nation of "Galileos, Keplers, and Newtons".

-Ziauddin Sardar states that some of the greatest Muslim scientists of the Islamic Golden Age, such as Ibn al-Haytham and Abū Rayhān al-Bīrūnī, who were pioneers of the scientific method, were themselves followers of the Ashʿarī school of Islamic theology.
-Like other Ashʿarites who believed that faith or taqlid should be applied only to Islam and not to any ancient Hellenistic authorities, Ibn al-Haytham's view that taqlid should be applied only to the prophets and messengers of Islam and not to any other authorities formed the basis for much of his scientific skepticism and criticism against Ptolemy and other ancient authorities in his Doubts Concerning Ptolemy and Book of Optics.
+Ziauddin Sardar states that some of the greatest Muslim scientists of the Islamic Golden Age, such as Ibn al-Haytham and Abu Rayhan al-Biruni, who were pioneers of the scientific method, were themselves followers of the Ash'ari school of Islamic theology.
+Like other Ash'arites who believed that faith or taqlid should be applied only to Islam and not to any ancient Hellenistic authorities, Ibn al-Haytham's view that taqlid should be applied only to the prophets and messengers of Islam and not to any other authorities formed the basis for much of his scientific skepticism and criticism against Ptolemy and other ancient authorities in his Doubts Concerning Ptolemy and Book of Optics.